overdrivenpotato/rust-psp/README.md

 ## Running Examples

-Enter one of the example directories, `examples/hello-world` for instance, and type `make`.
+Enter one of the example directories, `examples/hello-world` for instance, and run `make`.

 This will create an `EBOOT.PBP` under `target/mipsel-sony-psp/release/`

-Assuming you have a PSP with custom firmware installed, you can simply copy this file into a new directory under `PSP/GAME` in your memory stick, and it will show up in your XMB menu.
+Assuming you have a PSP with custom firmware installed, you can simply copy this file into a new directory under `PSP/GAME` on your memory stick, and it will show up in your XMB menu.

 ```